micro-ROS/micro-ROS.github.io/_docs/tutorials/core/first_application_rtos/index.md

 | FreeRTOS | `freertos` |
 |  Zephyr  | `zephyr`   |

-Once the command finished, a folder named `firmware` must be present in your workspace.
+Once the command is executed, a folder named `firmware` must be present in your workspace.

 ## Configuring the firmware